 Over the last decade, NSO has sold “Pegasus” spyware to authoritarian regimes around the world, allowing them to take control of the phones belonging to French cabinet ministers, Emirati princesses and British academics.
 The sophistication of these attacks has revealed the vulnerability of our data infrastructure.
 The scale of these attacks is staggering.

 As the dust settles, one thing is becoming clear: Spyware is slowly entering the mass market.

 Entrepreneurs and innovators need to get to grips with this new security threat – and come to terms with the limits of their defences.

 What is Pegasus?

-Pegasus is a sophisticated spyware that can conduct so called “zero click” attacks on Apple and Android phones.
+Pegasus is sophisticated spyware that can conduct so-called “zero-click” attacks on Apple and Android phones.
 Zero click attacks require no interaction from the target (you don’t have to click on any shady links to get the virus).
-This means there in no reliance on human error and no way to know if you are being targeted.
+This means there is no reliance on human error and no way to know if you are being targeted.

 In a recent interview, Edward Snowden argued that this new spyware makes your phone “worse than a spy in your pocket”.
 For businesses, a new front is opening in the fight against industrial espionage.

 Who was targeted?

 A data leak, purported to come from the NSO group, listed 50,000 phone numbers that may have been targeted by clients of the firm.
 Those targeted include American and British citizens.